jasonsbeer/Amiga-2000-EATX/README.md

 ### Video
 This is perhaps the most affected Amiga subsytem in this project.
 The most obvious change is the move from the DB23 video connector to the HD15 connector.
 One of the goals of this project is to avoid parts that are not commercially available.
 The DB23 connector is a prime example.
 While they can still be obtained, you cannot find them in stock at popular electronic supply houses.
 Thus, the change to the widely available HD15 connector.
 The analog RGB outpus along with HSYNC and VSYNC are supplied using the VGA standard pin out configuration.
 Any VGA cable can be used to supply the video signal to a VGA monitor supporting the 15KHz standard, or widely available VGA to HDMI conversion boxes.
 Pinouts are shown in Table 1.

 This change means other external video signals on the original Amiga are not available on this project.
-These missing signals are intended to support external Genlocks, video editors, etc. Most of these signals are still available on the internal video slot with the exception of COMP and COMPSYNC.
-In order to simplify the design, the COMP and COMPSYNC signals have been removed.
-The composite output of the Amiga 2000 is monochrome only and is not likely to be missed.
+These missing signals are intended to support external Genlocks, video editors, etc. These signals are still available on the internal video slot.

 There are two options for the VDAC (VIDIOT) circuit.
 The first is to make use of an existing VIDIOT by soldering it to the VIDIOT socket.
 The second option is to supply the circuitry shown on the PCB in the "VIDIOT CIRCUIT" silk screen.
 You may use either option, but not both.
 It is recommended to use only high quality resistors with 1% tolerance in the VIDIOT replacement circuit.